pburglin/aws101/README.md

 * Open the new bucket
 * Click Properties / Static website hosting and select "Use this bucket to host a website"

-* Click Permissions / Bucket policy, and enter the policy below (change the "pburglin20171112" to your bucket name):
+* Click Permissions / Bucket policy, and enter the policy below (change the reference to "pburglin20171112" to match your bucket name):
 ```
 {
   "Version": "2012-10-17",